micmejia/bible-dump/NKJV/Numbers/Num 19.md

 Whoever in the open field touches one who is slain by a sword or who has died, or a bone of a man, or a grave, shall be unclean seven days.

 ###### 17
-'And for an unclean _person_ they shall take some of the ashes of the heifer burnt for purification from sin, and [^e]running water shall be put on them in a vessel.
+'And for an unclean _person_ they shall take some of the ashes of the heifer burnt for purification from sin, and running water shall be put on them in a vessel.

 ###### 18
 A clean person shall take hyssop and dip _it_ in the water, sprinkle _it_ on the tent, on all the vessels, on the persons who were there, or on the one who touched a bone, the slain, the dead, or a grave.